-This study presents a robust machine learning-driven approach for identifying the honeymoon phase in Type 1 Diabetes (T1D), utilizing a comprehensive dataset that includes continuous glucose monitoring (CGM) data, Glucose Management Indicator (GMI) reports, HbA1c values, and patient medical history.
-The implementation of Long Short-Term Memory (LSTM) networks, Transformer models, Random Forest, and Gradient Boosting Machines has shown significant potential in accurately detecting this critical phase, with model accuracies ranging from 87% to 91%.
-By incorporating key features such as glucose variability, insulin adjustments, and HbA1c levels, the machine learning models effectively identify the honeymoon phase, enabling more precise insulin management and improved glucose control.
-This approach enhances the optimization of insulin therapy and reduces the risk of adverse glycemic events, such as hypoglycemia.
+This study presents a robust ML-driven approach for identifying the honeymoon phase in T1D, using a comprehensive dataset that included CGM data, GMI reports, HbA1c values, and patient medical history.
+The implementation of LSTM networks, transformer models, random forest, and GBM has shown potential for accurately detecting this critical phase, with model accuracies ranging from 87% to 91%.
+The ML models effectively identified the honeymoon phase, enabling more precise insulin management and improved glucose control.
+This approach may enhance the optimization of insulin therapy and reduce the risk of adverse glycemic events, such as hypoglycemia.
 The successful application of these models underscores their potential for integration into clinical practice, offering a valuable tool for personalized diabetes management.

-Future research should focus on evaluating the long-term impact of these machine learning-driven insulin management strategies on patient outcomes.
-Specifically, exploring how such models influence the duration of the honeymoon phase, overall glycemic control, and the prevention of diabetes-related complications could provide valuable insights into optimizing care for T1D patients.
-Additionally, studies exploring the real-time adaptation of these models to changing patient conditions would be crucial in enhancing clinical decision-making Finally, future work could aim to integrate these models into digital health platforms, enabling seamless use in clinical settings and expanding access to personalized care for a wider patient population.
+Future research should focus on evaluating the long-term impact of these ML-driven insulin management strategies on patient outcomes.
+Specifically, exploring how such models influence the duration of the honeymoon phase, overall glycemic control, and the prevention of diabetesrelated complications could provide valuable insights into optimizing care for T1D patients.
+Moreover, studies exploring the real-time adaptation of these models to changing patient conditions would be key to enhancing clinical decisionmaking.
+Finally, future work could aim to integrate these models into digital health platforms, enabling seamless use in clinical settings and expanding access to personalized care for a wider patient population.